trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/drilldown.md

 Below the title, the interface drilldown is displayed as tabs.
 Some of these tabs are dynamically created.
-If you have created a [Crosskey Counter Group](custom#cross_key_counter_groups) with Flow-Interfaces as the first group, then the second group will be shown as a Tab.
+If you have created a [Crosskey Counter Group](/docs/ug/cg/custom#cross-key-counter-groups) with Flow-Interfaces as the first group, then the second group will be shown as a Tab.

 | Panel | Name               | Description                                                                                                                                                                                            |
 | ----- | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |